Find My Footwear

 The dual-foam combination of the PWRRUN and PWRRUN PB midsole foams works well and the supportive elements create a subtle stability.
 The shoes really feel like they’re working with you in a natural way for a supportive – but not interruptive – feel.

-I’d pick the Guide 18 ahead of the likes of the ASICS Gel Kayano 30.
+I’d pick the Guide 18 ahead of the likes of the ASICS Gel Kayano 32.
 Though fans of softer support might prefer the Kayano’s more cushioned ride.
-I also preferred it to the Nike Structure 25, simply based on the lightness on the foot.
+Fans of much lighter stability might want to check out the HOKA Arahi 8 as well.

 If you need extra support, the Guide is one to check out.
 A good, stable, dependable daily trainer right here.